 ALTERNATES

-Alternate: Panel Chairman
+Alternate: Panel Chair

-The Panel Chairman shall preside at every meeting of the CUSC Modifications Panel at which he is present.
-If he is unable to be present at a meeting, he may appoint an alternate (who shall be a senior employee of The Company) to act as the Panel Chairman, who may or may not be a Panel Member.
-If neither the Panel Chairman nor his alternate is present at the meeting within half an hour of the time appointed for holding the meeting, the Panel Members present may appoint one of their number to be the chairman of the meeting.
+The Panel Chair shall preside at every meeting of the CUSC Modifications Panel at which they are present.
+If they are unable to be present at a meeting, they may appoint an alternate (who shall be a senior employee of The Company) to act as the Panel Chair, who may or may not be a Panel Member.
+If neither the Panel Chair nor their alternate is present at the meeting within half an hour of the time appointed for holding the meeting, the Panel Members present may appoint one of their number to be the chair of the meeting.

 Alternate(s): Users Panel Members